rafayet-git/overthewire-writeups/natas/README.md

 Put this in your cookie editor and refresh the page.

 ```
-The password for natas12 is yZdkjAYZRd3R7tq7T5kXMjMJlOIkzDeB
+The password for natas12 is yZdk...zDeB
 ```

 # 12